Russell Hargrave reports on the impact of a railway line closing during maintenance work to double its capacity

 Group secretary Glenn Wallis has been critical of the current situation, in which “commuters are shoe-horned into our two-car diesel trains twice each working day” and has hailed the electrification of the line as “vital”.

 But in a BGORUG newsletter Glenn also criticised TfL’s replacement bus arrangements.
 He said: “TfL has decided to change the routing of the two existing rail replacement bus services to shorten journey times and reduce the effects of traffic congestion, but these alterations will leave several stations without a rail replacement bus service. ”

 Mike Stubbs, TfL’s director of London Overground, stressed that customers will “reap the benefits” when the work is completed, but acknowledged that the public would face inconvenience in the months to come.

 He said: “We recognise that eight months is an extensive disruption for our customers, but this is minimised for the first four months by being a partial closure during the week, followed then by a full line closure.

 “We continue to work with Network Rail to see if the timetable they set out can be reduced.”

 Local commuters have taken to social media to discuss alternative plans during the line’s closure.
 Some plan to form groups to cycle or run into work, but others have expressed concern for the knock-on effect if more passengers are pushed onto the tube each morning.

-For more detailed information on the line closure and alternative travel options:
+For more information on the line closure and alternative travel options:

-To find out more about the Barking-Gospel Oak Rail User Group:
+To find out more about the Barking to Gospel Oak Rail User’s Group: